ArcticMicrobialEcology/Candidatus-Lamibacter-sapmiensis/README.md

 ## Analysis of MAGs containing nifH homologs

-Now we will continue working with a subset of the Kilpisjärvi MAGs that contain *nifH* homologs.
+Now we will continue working only with the Kilpisjärvi MAGs that contain *nifH* homologs.
-We will import the *nifH* MAGs to `anvi'o` and annotate them.
+We will import them to `anvi'o`, this time as a unified `CONTIGS.db`.
+We will then search for a set of 71 bacterial and 76 archaeal single-copy genes, which will be searched against the *GTDB* database.
+And coding sequences will be annotated against the *KOfam* and *COG* databases:

 ```bash
 mkdir ${WD}/NIFH_MAGs && cd $_